 Since 2007, I’ve seen a total collapse of traditional freelance work for writers.
 There are so many of us (especially writers), and with outsourcing so strong, there are so few jobs left.

 I’ve rediscovered specialization.
 I have developed a few specialty niches for myself – the ‘one-man-show’, pre-IPO projects, funded startups, packaged services – and they’ve helped.
 I’m even going after the accredited public relations (APR) designation to bolster my credentials.

 The way I see it, here in this free-market world, we have two choices: we can curl up and die or we can adapt.
 From that point of view, I really do not see how things have really changed all that much. -HP

 Source: For photographers and graphic artists, not a pretty picture out there – latimes.com

-About: Ray Wyman, Jr is a freelance public relations professional.
+About: Ray Wyman, Jr is a freelance writer and content creator.
 Visit LinkedIN or Raywyman.com for more information.